Eddoha55/detect-fake-bills/README.md

 # detect-fake-bills
-Building an algorithm using logistics regression to deteck a fake bill according its dimensions size
+Build an algorithm using a logistic regression to detect fake bills according their sizes